-- Refresh in Jozankei, the idyllic hot spring town in the mountains just outside Sapporo City, Japan's 5th largest metropolis. - Wander through a volcanic crater and soak in the hot springs of Noboribetsu. - Explore an oasis of wildlife on Nakajima, an island in the middle of Lake Toya. - Get to know the history of the Indigenous people at the Upopoy National Ainu Museum.
+- Refresh in Jozankei, the idyllic hot spring town in the mountains just outside Sapporo City, the capital of Hokkaido.. - Wander through a volcanic crater and soak in the hot springs of Noboribetsu. - Explore an oasis of wildlife on Nakajima, an island in the middle of Lake Toya. - Get to know the history of the Indigenous people at the Upopoy National Ainu Museum.